Robbie-Thomson/Robbie-Thomson/README.md

 ### Hi, I'm Robbie!

 I am a final year Computer Science Bsc Undergradute at The University of Glasgow.
-I love learning about new technologies and have a particulat interest in HCI.
+I love learning about new technologies and have a particular interest in HCI.
 I am currently working on my final year project which concerns the Social Acceptability of Novel Interaction Techniques.
-To eplore this area I am developing an Android App that will take make use of Device Motion Gestures.
-I also have experience in Java, Python, and other programming languages.
+To explore this area, I am developing an Android App that will take make use of Device Motion Gestures.
+I also have experience using Java, Python, and other programming languages.

 #### You can find me on [LinkedIn](https://www.linkedin.com/in/robert-thomson-757a43167/)